 When someone famous dies, the media can go a bit crazy over it.
-How you react is unique to you: it’s normal if it makes you feel really upset, and it’s normal if doesn’t affect you at all.
-If you or everyone around you is sad, there are things you can do to feel better.
+How you react is unique to you: it’s normal if it makes you feel really upset, and it’s normal if it doesn’t affect you at all.
+If you or anyone around you is feeling sad, there are things you can do to feel better.

 It sounds clichéd, but there really isn’t a right or a wrong way to react to the death of someone that you don’t know personally.
 Many people experience grief when they hear about the death of a person who is well known but not known to them personally, such as a celebrity.
 And many others feel nothing.
 Everyone feels differently, and that’s fine.

 If you’re experiencing grief at the news of a stranger’s death, it’s probably because you feel some kind of connection to them.
 Whether they were your sporting hero, the TV dad you wish you’d had, or your secret heartthrob, you feel a sense of loss because they made you feel something, and now they’re gone.

 You can’t relate to what others are feeling

 If you feel no connection to the celebrity who’s passed away, you might feel bemused by the public outpouring of grief that’s piling up in your newsfeed.
 Without an emotional connection to someone, it can be hard to feel a loss when they’re gone.
 That’s normal and understandable; after all, your life probably won’t change in the slightest.